Programmatic Advertising 101: Setting Goals and KPIs

 Many advertisers choose to track their campaigns based on conversions.
-A conversion occurs when the user completes a specific action on your site.
-An action can be anything from a newsletter sign up to making a purchase.
-You can track how much you have spent on a conversion by using a CPA tracking model.
-By using this tracking model, you’ll know that not only have users seen the ad (tracked by CPM), they clicked on it (tracked with CPC), and they engaged with the site (conversion/CPA).
+A conversion occurs when the user completes a specific action on your site, predetermined by you.
+An action can be anything from a newsletter signup to making a purchase.
+You can track how much you have spent on a conversion by using a CPA (cost per acquisition) tracking model.
+By using this tracking model, you’ll know that not only have users seen the ad (tracked by CPM), but they have clicked on it (tracked with CPC), and they engaged with the site in some way (conversion/CPA).

-When setting a campaign up, determine what results you want from your campaign and work backwards.
+When setting up a campaign, determine what results you want from your campaign and work backwards.
 Once you have the goal and KPI established, you can choose what campaign targeting tactic will work best to achieve this.
-Ultimately, you want your campaigns to produce full-funnel results, starting with awareness, moving to product consideration, and resulting in conversions.
+Ultimately, you’ll want your campaigns to produce full-funnel results, starting with awareness, moving to product consideration, and ultimately resulting in conversions.

 If you’re running an awareness campaign aimed at gaining impressions, you could try an audience or contextual campaign for desktop, or a hyperlocal campaign for mobile.